twilwa/aptos-agent/README.md

    - Visit [platform.openai.com](https://platform.openai.com)
    - Sign up or log in
    - Navigate to "API Keys"
-   - Create a new key (note that API usage has associated costs)
+   - Create a new key (note that API usage has associated costs, but it's under $5)

 5. Create an environment file for your API key:
 ```bash